Exoplanets synchronization in the habitable zone: Learning from Venus' retrograde rotation: Venus rotation

 In the circular approximation, the only remaining term is $k=0$ and $\sigma_0$ is the lag of the main tidal component: the semi-diurnal tide.

-Figure \ref{fig:omega1} {\it Top} is the plot of the function $\dot{\Omega} = f(\Omega)$ for a wide range of rotation velocities of a naked Venus.
+Figure \ref{fig:omega1} is the plot of the function $\langle\dot{\Omega}\rangle = f(\Omega)$ for a wide range of rotation velocities of a naked Venus.
 It shows that for the current orbital eccentricity, there is only one stationary solution $\mathsf{S}$, at $\Omega/n \simeq 1$.
-This solution is stable since the derivative $\dot{\Omega}$ is positive on the left of $\mathsf{S}$ and negative on its right.
+This solution is stable since $\dot{\Omega}$ is positive on the left of $\mathsf{S}$ and negative on its right.
 This situation is very robust and is verified for a wide range of variations of the parameters involved in the function $f(\Omega)$.
-However, for large eccentricities, it changes.
-Figure \ref{fig:omega1} {\it Bottom} shows the results corresponding to $e=0.3$.
-In this case, the stationary solution is displaced to the point $\Omega/n=3/2$.
-The stationary solution now corresponds to a spin-orbit resonance of the same kind as that observed for Mercury.
-The lower figure is atypical.
-Generally, as seen for Mercury (Correia et al., 2014; Ferraz-Mello, 2015) and for several exoplanets, a stable stationary solution may exist at $\Omega/n=3/2$, but the almost synchronous stationary solution continues to be seen in the phase diagram.
-Here, the synchronous solution disappears when $e=0.3$.
-The possibility of an artifact resulting from sampling seems discarded.
-The plot remains as shown even with sampling steps as small as $\Delta(\Omega/n) = 10^{-4}$.